AdliAdzani/SQL-Project-1/README.md

 # SQL-Project-1
 Hi there!

 This is my first SQL project.
 All the dataset, ER diagrams and database used were obtained from Coursera course; SQL for Data Science (from University of California, Davis)

-Herewith are some guidance on how to review my Files & Issues for this project:
+Herewith are some guidances on how to review and navigate my FILES & ISSUES for this project:

 FILES:
 1) Assignment Questions = List of questions for this project